-CU on the Road Travel Medicine Program offers information and immunizations for international travel.
-For more than 20 years, CU On the Road has worked with students, faculty, and staff to prepare for vacation, work, or academic journeys abroad.
+The CU on the Road Travel Medicine Program offers information and immunizations for international travel.
+CU on the Road, a 20-year program at Columbia University, has worked with students, faculty, and staff to prepare for vacation, work, or academic journeys abroad.

 - Infectious diseases